Notice of the Annual General Meeting for the Pedal Power Association was given on Monday, 24 August 2020. Below further details regarding the AGM.

-In terms of clause 4.2 of the PPA Constitution, nomination of candidates for election to the committee shall be in writing, signed by the member as well as the proposer (both being paid-up members of the Association) and accompanied by the written consent of the candidate nominated, to be received at the domicilium of the Association, P O Box 665, Rondebosch 7701, or at the physical address at Block U, Greenford Office Estate, Punters Way, Kenilworth, no later than 16h00 on Monday 09 September 2019.
+In terms of clause 4.2 of the PPA Constitution, nomination of candidates for election to the Executive Committee shall be in writing, signed by the member as well as the proposer (both being paid-up members of the Association) and accompanied by the written consent of the candidate nominated, to be emailed to email@example.com no later than 16h00 on Monday 21 September 2020.
 However, we urge members to submit nominations soonest so that they can be uploaded to the PPA website prior to the meeting, giving members sufficient time to consider such applications to the Committee.
-Nomination forms are available from the PPA office, or electronically from email@example.com.
+Nomination forms are available upon request from firstname.lastname@example.org.
 The Chairman of the meeting may, in his sole discretion, allow nominees to the Committee to consent to their nomination at the meeting itself, if, in his opinion, there are special grounds therefore and provided the nomination was received timeously.
 This means that the chairman cannot accept a late nomination, only a late consent to a nomination.
 Voting cannot be done by proxy.
 Only paid-up members of the Association may vote at the AGM.
 In terms of clause 4.2.1 of the Constitution, six positions on the committee need to be filled.

 Here is an overview of what is expected of a PPA Executive Committee member:

 “I would focus on providing marketing and sales advice to ensure sufficient revenue streams to enable PPA to improve cycling conditions in South Africa via Bike4All programs, safety campaigns, social media and when possible again events.